 Trezor Model One was one of the first hardware wallets I ever used, and I still think it’s a solid pick, especially for anyone who wants top-tier ADA security without spending too much.

-It supports all the basics – sending, receiving, and holding Cardano tokens securely – and it does it through a clean, no-frills interface.
+It supports all the basics, like sending, receiving, and holding Cardano tokens securely, and it does it through a clean, no-frills interface.
 You won’t find flashy extras here, but that’s actually part of the appeal.
-It’s focused on safety and simplicity, which makes it ideal for users who don’t need advanced DeFi or staking tools.

 What I really like about it is its open-source firmware and compatibility with tools like MetaMask.
-That makes it flexible enough to grow with you if you start exploring more of the Cardano ecosystem or want to manage other assets over time.
+That makes it flexible enough to grow with you if you start exploring more of the Cardano ecosystem or want to manage other cryptocurrencies over time.

 Why Trezor Model One is the best Cardano wallet for secure storage on a budget